Is the muon a third family lepton?: A simple toy model for the masses

+We envision two model-building avenues: the Froggatt-Nielsen mechanism \cite{Froggatt:1978nt}, where lighter fermions inherit the top Yukawa via mixing to heavy fermions, and loop mass generation.
+The latter has been first used in attempts to explain the electron mass from the muon one in the early 70's \cite{Georgi:1972hy}.
+Attempts to generate all quark and lepton masses from the top Yukawa date back to the 90s \cite{He:1989er,Babu:1990vx,Rattazzi:1990wu}, but mainly failed to generate the lightest masses and to pass flavour changing neutral current (FCNC) tests.
+Our scenario is free from such issues, as only the third generation masses would need to be loop generated.

 A bottom-up approach reveals that there is a unique minimal model with two additional scalars that can generate the bottom and muon masses out of one and two loops, respectively, from the top Yukawa.
 The proposed scalars are triplets under QCD, and carry the following weak isospin and hypercharge, ${\bf I}_Y$: $S = {\bf 1}_{-1/3}$ and $\phi = {\bf 2}_{1/6}$.
-Interactions with the SM fermions are generated at a high scale $\Lambda$, in the form of the following Yukawa-like couplings:
+Interactions with the SM fermions are generated at a high scale $\Lambda$, in the form of the most general Yukawa-like couplings allowed by the gauge principle:

 where the coefficients $c_{ij}$ depend on the ultra-violet completion of the model, and $H$ is the BEH doublet.
 We have included right-handed neutrinos $\nu_R^i$ with a Majorana mass, which will be needed to implement the see-saw mechanism to suppress neutrino masses.
-To generate the correct mass hierarchies, it is crucial that $c_{ql} (\Lambda) = 0$ while a non-zero value is generated by loops of $\phi$ to yield the correct suppression in the muon mass.
-For simplicity, we will fix all the other coefficients to unity, $c_{lk} = 1$.
+The only model-dependent assumptions, which should be justified at the level of the ultra-violet completion, are: only the top Yukawa coupling is present, while $y_{b,\mu}(\Lambda) = 0$; only the coefficient $c_{ql} (\Lambda) = 0$, while a non-zero value is generated by loops of $\phi$ to yield the correct suppression in the muon mass.
 Defining

 at the scalar mass scale

 where $n_R$ is the number of right-handed neutrinos lighter than the scalars.
 Both bottom and muon masses are generated at one loop from the top mass, however $m_\mu$ contains an extra suppression via $c_{ql}$.
 Including only the logarithmic contribution, corresponding to the renormalisation group evolution from $\Lambda$ down to the scalar mass scales, we find: